JetBrains/kotlin-web-site/docs/topics/gradle.md

     sourceSets {
         commonTest {
             dependencies {
-                implementation kotlin('test') // This brings the dependency on JUnit 4 transitively }
+                implementation kotlin('test') // This brings all the platforms' dependencies automatically }
         }
     }